+Finally, South Africa is home to several malaria-free game parks, so the children don't have to take malaria pills and you don't have to worry every time a mosquito comes along.
 The country also boasts some of the best doctors and hospitals on the continent.
 See our "Top 10 Activities for Children in South Africa" for more details.

 Tanzania probably offers the best safari experience in Africa, but the infrastructure isn't quite as good as that in Kenya unless you stick to the "Northern Circuit" which includes the Serengeti and Ngorongoro Crater.
 Combining a safari with the beaches of Zanzibar makes for a great family vacation.

 Namibia has malaria-free areas, a large coastline, fun sand dunes and good roads.
 But, the distance between places of interest is significant.
 If you have children who don't mind long drives, then Namibia would make a wonderful family destination.

 If money is less of an issue, Botswana is a great safari destination and not a lot of driving is required since many of the safaris offered are fly-in.
 Make sure your children are old enough to appreciate this vacation; not just because it will cost you more than other destinations, but also many safaris include traditional canoe rides through the delta region, and this could be dangerous with small children.